-- (b) All Secretary of State staff who conduct work on any component of a county's voting system must undergo a criminal background check prior to the staff's work with the voting system.
-Any person convicted of an election offense or an offense with an element of fraud is prohibited from working on any component of a county's voting system. - 20.5.5 Access to where election management software is used is limited to authorized election officials and watchers only.
-Messengers or runners delivering ballots between the preparation room and computer room must wear distinguishing identification. - 20.6 Internal Controls for the Voting System - 20.6.1 In addition to the access controls discussed in Rule 20.5, the county must change all passwords and limit access to the following areas: - (a) The county must change any passwords associated with a voting system according to the conditions of use. - (b) Administrative and user accounts for election management system and election databases. - (1) The county may use the administrative user account only to create individual user accounts for each election database. - (2) The county must create individual user accounts that are associated and identified with each individual authorized user of the election management system or election database. - (3) The county must restrict access to each individual user account with a unique password known only to each individual user.
-Authorized users must access the election management system and election database using his or her individual user account and unique password. - (4) The county may grant administrative privileges to no more than ten individual user accounts per election. - (c) The voting system provider may not have administrative or user access to the county's election management system. - (d) The county may not connect or allow a connection of any voting system component to the Internet. - (e) If any component of the voting system is equipped with Wi-Fi capability or a wireless device, the county must ensure that the wireless capability or device is disabled before use in an election. - (f) The county may not connect any component of the voting system to another device by modem.
+- (b) Except for emergency personnel, no other individuals may be present in these locations unless supervised by one or more employees with authorized access. - (c) In extreme circumstances, the county may request and the Secretary of State may grant exemption from the requirements outlined in this Rule. - 20.4.5 Access to where election management software is used is limited to authorized election officials and watchers only.
+Messengers or runners delivering ballots between the preparation room and computer room must wear distinguishing identification. - 20.5 Internal Controls for the Voting System - 20.5.1 The county must enable, create, and use passwords. - 20.5.2 In addition to the access controls discussed in Rule 20.4, the county must change all passwords and limit access to the following areas: - (a) The county must change all software passwords once per calendar year prior to the first election.
+This includes any boot or startup passwords in use, as well as any administrator and user passwords and remote device passwords. - (b) The county must change all hardware passwords once per calendar year prior to the first election.
+This includes any encryption keys, key card tools, supervisor codes, poll worker passwords on smart cards, USB keys, and voting devices themselves as it applies to the specific system. - (c) Administrative and user accounts for election management system and election databases. - (1) The county may use the administrative user account only to create individual user accounts for each election database. - (2) The county must create individual user accounts that are associated and identified with each individual authorized user of the election management system or election database. - (3) The county must restrict access to each individual user account with a unique password known only to each individual user.
+Authorized users must access the election management system and election database using his or her individual user account and unique password. - (4) The county may grant administrative privileges to no more than ten individual user accounts per election. - (d) The voting system provider may not have administrative or user access to the county's election management system. - (e) The county may not connect or allow a connection of any voting system component to the Internet. - (f) If any component of the voting system is equipped with Wi-Fi capability or a wireless device, the county must ensure that the wireless capability or device is disabled before use in an election.

-(g) The county must include in its security plan the name, title and date of background checks for each employee with access to any of the areas or equipment set forth in this Rule.
+- (g) The county may not connect any component of the voting system to another device by modem. - (h) The county must include in its security plan the name, title and date of background checks for each employee with access to any of the areas or equipment set forth in this Rule.
 The county must maintain a storage facility access log that details employee name, date, and time of access to the storage facility in which the software, hardware, or components of any voting system are maintained.
 If access to the storage facility is controlled by use of key card or similar door access system that is capable of producing a printed paper log including the person's name and date and time of entry, such a log must meet the requirements of this Rule.
 [Section 24-72-305.6, C.R.S.]

-20.6.2 Removable storage devices
+20.5.3 Removable storage devices